 Light at the end of the tunnel in Ukraine

 Foreign Minister Soini expressed more optimism about the situation in eastern Ukraine, saying that there was light at the end of the tunnel.
 The ceasefire had now held for almost eight weeks, he reported, weapons had been withdrawn and the local elections announced by the separatists had been postponed.
 In this connection, Soini praised Germany’s work in the “Normandy” format, in which Germany, Ukraine, Russia, the US and France were striving to find a political settlement.
 Soini called for the implementation of the Minsk peace accords.
 Borders within Europe must not be shifted by force, he declared.

-Last updated in April 2018 Political Relations Close political, economic and cultural ties have existed between Germany and Finland since the Hanseatic era and the Reformation.
-The year 2018 marks…
+Political Relations Germany and Finland have enjoyed close political, economic and cultural ties since the Hanseatic era and the Reformation.
+2018 marked the centenary of diplomatic…